 This required educational module for employees provides information on preventing and responding to sexual misconduct and related retaliation.

 Accessing, completing and revisiting the education module

-- The Preventing Sexual Misconduct, Discrimination and Retaliation education module for employees and supervisors can be found on the My Training page in the Training Hub once you have been assigned to take it.
+- The Sexual Misconduct Prevention and Response education module for employees can be found on the My Training page in the Training Hub once you have been assigned to take it.
 For further assistance, the University has prepared a step-by-step help guide, which includes information about taking and completing the module.